SillyTavern/SillyTavern-Docs/Extras/extensions/RVC.md

 Before you begin, ensure you've met the following prerequisites:

+- Install the "RVC" extension from the "Download Extensions & Assets" menu in the Extensions panel (stacked blocks icon).
 - Make sure you have `ffmpeg` binary in your PATH environment variable.
 This tool is used to convert incoming audio.
    - Use the Toolbox in Launcher.bat script to install ffmpeg automatically: https://github.com/SillyTavern/SillyTavern-Launcher/blob/main/Launcher.bat
    - Or download the build here: https://www.gyan.dev/ffmpeg/builds/